 The scientific evidences of the Unicist Theory

-- The homology between thinking processes and the functionality of electricity
+- Thinking processes and the functionality of electricity.

 A Synopsis of the Paradigm Shift in Science

 (Before and After the Unicist Theory)

 This synopsis describes the “before” and “after” the development of the unicist approach to complexity.